rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel/index.md

 time-sensitive passcode that the Identity service sends to an SMS or OTP (one-time password) device associated with the user's account:

 - an SMS device is a mobile phone, notebook, or other digital device with an associated phone number capable of receiving SMS text messages.

--   an OTP device is created in an OTP client application installed on your phone, notebook, or other digital device.
+- an OTP passcode is created in an OTP client application installed on your phone, notebook, or other digital device.

 You can modify multi-factor authentication by updating your account settings in the [Rackspace Cloud Control Panel](https://login.rackspace.com).
 After you pair a device with your account, authentication becomes a two-step
 process:

 1. Each time you log in, the Rackspace authentication service generates a passcode and sends it to the associated device.

 2. After the passcode is sent, the system prompts you to type the passcode and submit it to the Identity service to complete the authentication process.